 Kodi includes an Official Kodi Repository filled with hundreds of add-ons, which are supplied and supported either by members of Team Kodi or by developers they trust.
 You can find an add-on for just about anything you want – skins, streaming services, sports, live TV…the list goes on.

 If that’s not enough for you, there are tons of unofficial repositories on the Internet you can download add-ons from.
-Many of these add-ons are of questionable quality and even more questionable legality, so they’re not something I’ll cover in this Kodi setup guide.
-If you Google a particular add-on, I’m quite sure somebody out there has it covered.
-For more on this topic, check out my article Kodi is legal, but the way you’re using it probably isn’t.
+Many of these Kodi add-ons are of questionable quality and even more questionable legality, but if you Google a particular add-on, the reviews and comments will likely let you know which those are.
+I look deeper into add-ons in the following section.

-The easiest way to install Kodi add-ons is to scroll down to the Add-ons menu and then Enter Add-on Browser.
+The easiest method for installing Kodi add-ons is to scroll down to the Add-ons menu and then Enter add-on Browser.

 - My Add-Ons: This will pull up a list of all of the add-ons, broken down by category, and whether they are enabled or disabled on this Kodi installation.